Donald-Rupin/zab/docs/index.rst

 --------------------------

-A high-performance framework for building asynchronous and multi-threaded programs.
+A high-performance liburing backed event loop for building asynchronous and multi-threaded programs.

 The original goal of this library was to learn the new `coroutines TS <https://en.cppreference.com/w/cpp/coroutine>`_ for C++.
 I found the most difficult part of the coroutine TS is when you want to develop an asynchronous architecture or "executer/runtime" that can handle re-entrant code across possibly different threads.
 Thus, **ZAB** was born.

-The goal then became to provide a generic framework so users can utilise coroutines to easily develop concise, multi-threaded asynchronous code.
+ZAB uses io_uring and liburing as its back end to provide asynchronous system calls.
+ZAB so far does not try to provide QoL or improvements on the posix system call API's.
+However, C++ classes are provided to provide resource management and group similar function calls.

-The framework is fairly opinionated with the aim of providing multi-threaded and asynchronous functionality in a way that works like within high-level languages with built-in async support.
-The design largely takes inspiration from `libuv <https://github.com/libuv/libuv>`_ and its use with javascript in the `node.js <https://nodejs.org/en/>`_ runtime.
+`benchmarks can be found here <https://github.com/Donald-Rupin/zab_benchmark<`

 Contact: donald.rupin@pm.me